 His father then raised his hands and fire filled the arena.
 Katara turned away.
 She couldn't look.
-Zuko's screams of pain echoed throughout the valley and she clamped her hands down on her ears, biting back a sob.
+Zuko's screams of pain echoed throughout the valley and she clamped her hands over her ears, biting back a sob.

 Why?
 Why would a father do this to his son?

-"You are henceforth banished, Prince Zuko," Ozai commanded, his voice filling the air even though the images were already gone.
+"You are henceforth banished, Prince Zuko," Ozai said, his voice filling the air even though the images were already gone.
 "Regain your honour and you may return."

 "Regain his honour?"
 Katara removed her hands from her ears, glancing up at the fading mist.
 "How about you try regaining your honour as a father, you evil sack of—!"

-"Hey," Zuko interrupted gently, far too gently.
-"He can't hear you.
+"Hey," Zuko interrupted far too gently, "he can't hear you.
 You're yelling at thin air."

 "He's a monster, Zuko!
 A monster!"
 She hadn't even noticed that she was crying.
 "No father, no parent, should ever do that to their child!
 Ever!"

 She hiccupped back a sob, digging the heels of her palms into her tear-stained eyes.
 She couldn't believe she was crying for the prince of the Fire Nation, but she was.
 She couldn't stop her heart from breaking at the thought of what he had gone through or how he must have felt, how he must still feel.